The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 The biggest celebrations outside of Asia

 London's Lunar New Year Parade is undoubtedly one of the best ways to welcome the Chinese New Year.
 The celebrations are the biggest of their kind outside of Asia and will see thousands of people flock to the streets to watch as colourful performers in lion and dragon outfits and vibrant floats cruise through the city streets.
-The parade tends to start at Charing Cross Road and ends in Trafalgar Square.
+The parade will start east of Trafalgar Square and run to Chinatown.

 – Lunar New Year